-More specifically, Florida Statute 1007.271 states that an eligible secondary student is a student who is enrolled in a Florida private school which is in compliance with s.
-1002.42(2) and provides a secondary curriculum pursuant to s.
-1003.4282.
-Florida Statute 1007.271 further states that an eligible student must have and maintain a 3.0 unweighted high school grade point average (GPA).
-This means that before we can agree to a student's participation in a dual enrollment program, we must be able to certify his or her high school GPA and verify that the student is following a curriculum pursuant to s.
-1003.4282.
+Florida Statute 1007.271 states that an eligible secondary private school student must pass a college placement test (SAT, ACT, or CPT) and must have and maintain a 3.0 unweighted high school grade point average (GPA).
+Before we can agree to a student's participation in the dual enrollment program, we must be able to certify his or her high school GPA.

-If your child is interested in dual enrollment, you will first need to find out if your local community college or university charges private schools for their students' tuition.
-You also need to know what their enrollment deadlines, procedures, and requirements are.
+Public postsecondary institutions are only required to enter into articulation agreements with private schools in their geographic service area, and postsecondary institutions may charge private schools for their students' dual enrollment tuition.
+If your child is interested in dual enrollment, please contact us to find out if your local community college or university already has or will enter into a no-cost articulation agreement with Aspiring Heights Academy.
+Make note of any enrollment deadlines, procedures, and requirements.
 There are specific deadlines for applying for dual enrollment, placement testing (if your child does not already have qualifying test scores), and approvals.
-Also, if the community college or university requires an articulation agreement with our school and we do not already have one in place, we will need sufficient time to process the necessary paperwork.
-Please note, we will not enter into an articulation agreement with any college or university that charges us for our students' tuition.
+Also, if we do not have an articulation agreement with your local college or university, we will need sufficient time to process the necessary paperwork.

-Dual enrollment courses become a part of your child's permanent college transcript and are calculated into his or her permanent high school GPA.
+Dual enrollment courses become a part of your child's permanent high school and college transcripts and are calculated into his or her permanent GPA.
 Students who receive a failing grade may have difficulty meeting future admission requirements at colleges and universities and difficulty qualifying for financial aid and scholarships.